GrrrDog/TLS-Redirection/README.md

 #### Adversary proxy
 By attacking WPAD, the attacker can force a user’s browser to use different proxy servers for different domain names using the PAC file.
 As the attacker controls the proxy server, he or she can redirect requests from the user’s browser.

-Before the publication of several papers in 2016, attackers could set the rules at the URL level (Chrome, FF), and not just at the domain name level, which allowed more sophisticated TLS redirection attacks, for example, redirection and substitution of only parts of pages (Active Content Substitution).
+Before the publication of several papers in 2016, attackers could set the rules at the URL level (Chrome, FF), and not just at the domain name level, which allowed more sophisticated TLS redirection attacks, for example, redirection and substitution of only parts of pages (Active Content Substitution attack).
+However, the technique is still useful for attacks at the domain name level.

 Chrome - fixed.
 FF - not fixed (last checked in Jan 2017).